Adie Moses: Career

 for Gainsborough Trinity.
 On 27 August it was announced he would take over as caretaker manager of the club following the dismissal of manager Steve Charles, and the resignation of former caretaker managers Dave Reeves and Steve Blatherwick, until the appointment of the new manager, who was revealed as Brian Little.

 Personal life

 On 10 November 2009, Moses retired from professional football due to ongoing injury troubles, and to concentrate on business interests away from the sport.
-He now works as a financial consultant for Paul Kerr Associates, a company set up by Paul Kerr in 2002 to offer financial advice to professional footballers.
+He now works as an Associate Partner of St. James’s Place Wealth Management.

 Personal life

 In 2008, Moses graduated from Staffordshire University with a degree in Professional Sports Writing and Broadcasting.